 Concetti Chiave

-- Glendalough is a renowned natural location in north-west Ireland, featuring a glacial valley formed during the last ice age.
+- Glendalough is a renowned glacial valley in north-west Ireland, formed during the last ice age, now known for its two serene lakes.

-- The site includes an Early Medieval monastic settlement, with ruins located east of the Lower Lake, restored after Viking and English raids.
+- Historically, Glendalough is home to an Early Medieval monastic settlement with ruins primarily located east of the Lower Lake.

 Glendalough is a famous natural location in the north-west part of Ireland.
 It consists of glacial valley which was formed during the last ice age.
 Once the ice retreated, the valley remained and was filled by water.
 Today is known as the valley of the two lakes and it is an amazing and peaceful place that attracts many tourists every year.
 It is also a place where a lot of people go to get in touch with their own spirituality.